benjiaomodular/MiniVCA/README.md

 # Versions

+## 1.2 (Unverified)
+- Changed mounting hole spacing to Doepfer standards.
+- Export separate gerber files for each board instead of mousebites.

+## 1.1
+- Minor corrections from initial print.
+- Updated front panel graphics to my new standard styles.

 ## 1.0
 Initial design.

 ### Issues
 - Socket for LM13700 was wrong.
 Used 10.16mm instead of 7.62mm width.
 Can be remedied by bending the IC's pins wide.
 Verified to work.
 - No silk screen label for pots.

-## 1.1
-- Minor corrections from initial print.
-- Updated front panel graphics to my new standard styles.

 ### Issues
 - Replaced footprint for LM13700 with correct one.